Benefits of Pets

 Tarantulas - A Tarantula as a pet?
 Different strokes for different folks, right?
 And besides, what's wrong with a tarantula if you're the kind of person who's into eight-legged predatory arachnids?
 After all, it's what our pets do for us as far as giving us a fascinating hobby to enjoy.
 Tarantulas are quiet, inexpensive to maintain, and don't need a lot of space.
 Snuggling is not recommended.

 Donkeys - Equine animals, being part of the mammal family of Equidae that include horses, zebras, asses, and miniature donkeys.
 More than 3 million people in the U.S. own equine animals.
 According to the National Miniature Donkey Association (NMDA), these animals make good pets because they are good with children.

-All pets are great.
-They are beings that were specifically purposed by God to be companions to mankind.
+Pets are gifts from God that were specifically purposed to be companions for mankind.
 They don't talk back to you, they don't criticize, insult or make fun of you.
 They might disagree with you when you ask them to "sit," but that's usually just a small misunderstanding.
-Look at the major benefits that pets offer humans:
+Look at the health benefits that pets offer humans:

 - Relief from depression and loneliness

 - May help to improve level and effectiveness in social interactions